Uniqueness for embeddings of nuclear $C^*$-algebras into type II$_{1}$ factors: Introduction

 We set up an abstract version of this result in Theorem \ref{property_thm} in terms of relatively purely large extensions, which will both capture Theorem \ref{K1_inj_main_4.2_intro} and the unique trace codomain case of \cite[Theorem 3.28]{K1-injective}.
 The argument for this is quite involved, and so we defer a detailed outline of how it works until Section \ref{overall_plan_section}.

 The abstract condition we use is potentially of independent interest.
 Given a stable and separable $C^*$-algebra $J$, there has been considerable interest going back to \cite{ideals_multiplier_finite} in finding ideals in the corona algebra of $J$, or equivalently ideals of the multiplier algebra $\calM(J)$ which contain $J$, and then analysing their structure.
 For example, a densely defined lower semicontinuous trace on $J$ can be extended to a lower semicontinuous (but not densely defined) trace on $\calM(J)$, which in turn produces a \emph{trace-class} ideal $\mathcal T$ generated by all elements of finite trace which lies between $J$ and $\calM(J)$.
 Work going back to R{\o}rdam (\cite{ideals_multiplier_finite}) shows that when $J$ has a unique densely defined lower semicontinuous trace (up to scaling), and has strict comparison with this trace, the trace class ideal $\mathcal T$ is the unique ideal between $J$ and $\calM(J)$, and furthermore $\calM(J)/\mathcal T$ is simple and purely infinite.
-The existence of such an ideal is the abstract condition underpinning our proof of Theorem \ref{K1_inj_main_4.2_intro}, and we show that after passing to a suitable separable subalgebra of the trace kernel extensions, these large ideals can always be found.
+The existence of such an ideal is the abstract condition underpinning our proof of Theorem \ref{K1_inj_main_4.2_intro}, and we show that after passing to a suitable separable subalgebra of the trace-kernel extensions, these large ideals can always be found.
+In fact, these ideals satisfy the stronger condition of pure largeness.